-‘Foreign policy’ refers to the strategies by which a government pursues its national interests through dealings with other countries and international organisations.
+‘Foreign policy’ means the strategies by which a government pursues its national interests through dealings with other countries and international organisations.
 Important objectives for foreign policy are:

 The Ministry of Foreign Affairs and Trade (MFAT) has the further responsibility of assisting New Zealand citizens in trouble in foreign countries.